-Dilation and curettage (D&C) is a procedure in which the cervix of the uterus is expanded (dilated) so that the uterine lining (endometrium) can be removed with a spoon-shaped instrument called a curette.
-D&C is sometimes necessary to remove tissue after a miscarriage within the first trimester.
+Dilation and curettage (D&C) is sometimes necessary to remove tissue after a miscarriage within the first trimester.
+It is a procedure in which the cervix of the uterus is expanded (dilated) so that the uterine lining (endometrium) can be removed with a spoon-shaped instrument called a curette.

 Before a D&C, the same general recommendations for other outpatient procedures apply.
 It is recommended that the patient take nothing by mouth (food, water, etc.) for at least 6 to 8 hours prior to the scheduled operation.
 Often, the doctor will see the patient the day before surgery to discuss the procedure and potential complications in detail.